Lightning Ridge History Timeline

 Surface opal is found by Mrs. Ann Ryan at Nebea.

-Surface opal is also found by Florence Murray and her young son, and by Jack Murray while he is setting rabbit traps.
-According to Mick Canfell via Frank Leechman, Jack got fired from his job for digging up the land rather than looking after it.
+1901- Surface opal is also found by Florence Murray and her young son, and by Jack Murray while he is setting rabbit traps.
+According to Mick Canfell (via Frank Leechman), Jack was fired from his job for digging up the land rather than looking after it.
 Jack Murray is the first opal miner at Lightning Ridge, as per The Opal Book by Frank Leechman, 1961.
-Charlie Gibson prospects for opal on the Nebea Ridges.
+Charlie Gibson searches for opal on the Nebea Ridges.

 Charlie Nettleton at his camp on the Three Mile.

-Charles Waterhouse “Charlie” Nettleton, a professional prospector with experience on the goldfields and with opal mining at White Cliffs arrives in the area and after meeting Ann Ryan at Angledool Town and seeing the opal she had collected, begins prospecting for opal.
+1902 - Charles Waterhouse “Charlie” Nettleton, a professional prospector with experience on the goldfields and with opal mining at White Cliffs arrives in the area.
+After meeting Mrs. Ann Ryan at Angledool Town and seeing the opal she had collected, Nettleton begins prospecting for opal.

-In March, Joe Beckett of Weetalibah Hotel, northend of the Walgett to Angledool road, and a syndicate of businessmen sponsor Charlie Nettleton to sink a shaft at McDonald's Six Mile, then on Angledool Station.
+March, Joe Beckett of Weetalibah Hotel, north-end of the Walgett to Angledool road, and a syndicate of businessmen sponsor Charlie Nettleton to sink a shaft at McDonald's Six Mile, then on Angledool Station.
 Nettleton's Shaft proved to be a duffer, the syndicate wound up in June.

 Nettleton moved over to mine on Dunumbral Run near Jack Murray.
 Murray and Nettleton teamed up.
 In October, a parcel of black opal is taken to White Cliffs, where the market was based on light opal.
 This unusual nodular dark opal brought but a pittance from E F “Ted” Murphy, who was willing to take the risk, promising a supplement to follow with the approval of his principal, T. C. “Tullie” Wollaston in Adelaide.
 Wollaston is credited for developing the world market for black opal.
 The first mineral lease applied for in Walgett was 22 1/2 acres near Angledool village.